pastel-pickup/business/proposal.md

 # Question/need
 # What is the framing question of your analysis, or the purpose of the model/system you plan to build?
-The purpose of the model is to increase customer engagement on Sephora.com and increase online revenue since there is less foot traffic to brick-and-mortar Sephora stores since COVID-19 started.
+The purpose of the model is to increase customer engagement on Sephora.com since there is less foot traffic to brick-and-mortar Sephora stores since COVID-19 started.

 # Who benefits from exploring this question or building this model/system?
 - Online cosmetic shoppers